 One way to measure an automaker’s investment in the U.S. is to compare its U.S. production to its U.S. sales.
 FCA US, Ford, and General Motors produced 5.8 million vehicles in the U.S. in 2018.
 That same year, FCA US, Ford, and General Motors sold 7.7 million vehicles here.
 In other words, their 2018 U.S. production represented 75% of their 2018 U.S. sales.
 By comparison, foreign automakers’ U.S. Production represented only 53% of their sales in the U.S.

-As a result, Ford produced approximately 1 million more cars and trucks in the U.S. last year than Toyota or Honda, nearly three times as many vehicles as Hyundai-Kia, nearly six times more than BMW and 30 times more than VW.
-Similarly, FCA US assembled 511,000 more vehicles in the U.S. in 2015 than Toyota, even though Toyota sold 241,600 more vehicles here.
+For example, Ford produced more than 1.1 million more cars and trucks in the U.S. in 2018 than Toyota or Honda, more than four times as many vehicles as Hyundai-Kia, nearly seven times more than BMW, and more than 17 times more than VW.

-To produce more vehicles, automakers need more plants.
-General Motors operates as many plants as Toyota, Honda, Nissan, and Subaru, combined.
-Similarly, FCA US operates as many assembly plants as BMW, Daimler, Hyundai-Kia, Subaru, and VW, combined.
+To support increased production, automakers need more plants.
+General Motors operates as many plants as Toyota, Honda, and Daimler, combined.
+Similarly, FCA US operates as many assembly plants as BMW, Subaru, Hyundai-Kia, and VW, combined.